gdm413229/swwmgz_m/README.md

 **Primary fire:** Fires, duh.
 Depending on the loaded ammo the effects may vary.

-**Secondary fire:** Switches ammo type for the next shot to be loaded.
+**Secondary fire:** On tap, switches ammo type for the next shot to be loaded.
+On hold, also tap primary fire to unload the current shell, but leave the gun empty.

 **Reload:** Unload the current shell and load a new one.
 Unspent shells are re-added to their respective ammo type pool (or dropped if you can't hold more).